prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: After

- - This pattern will continue...

-    - as long as there's `lwb`'s to issue to disk
+ - This pattern will continue as long as there's `lwb`'s to issue to disk

 ---

 # Example: After

 ![:scale 100%](zio-tree-after-11.svg)

-???

-# Example: After

- - As lwb ZIOs complete...

-    - they'll simply "drop off" from the bottom of the tree

 ---